MRYingLEE/AlgebraicNLP/README.md

 ## Prefix or postfix can turn the syntax tree into a sequence.
 So that normal sequence based NLP models can be used.

-# What can NLP bring to Algera?
+# What can NLP bring to Algebra?
 ## NLP can make Algera more experience based.
 ## NLP can be fast
 Use NLP to solve Math.

-# In short, Algera makes NLP more clever, from Arithmetic to Algera.
+# In short, Algera makes NLP more clever, from Arithmetic to Algebra.

-# An experiment is to solve a Symbolic Math prolem, Integral specifically.
+# An experiment is to solve a Symbolic Math problem, Integral specifically.
 I am working on it in my spare time and hope I can finish it in 1 or 2 month.